karl-run/karl.run/src/pages/posts/kotlin-spring-boot-react/index.md

 banner: ./header.png
 ---

 In this post we will cover a simple way to get started with developing a full-stack application using Spring Boot 2 with Kotlin, that builds and bundles a React-application and serves it statically.
-The react application will use [create-react-app](https://github.com/facebook/create-react-app) for a painful way to setup and develop a SPA (single page application).
+The react application will use [create-react-app](https://github.com/facebook/create-react-app) for a simple way to setup and develop a SPA (single page application).

 **This post will be very beginner-friendly.**